Martin Dichev

-Martin Dichev (Мартин Дичев; born 22 August 2000) is a Bulgarian professional footballer who plays as a left-back for Botev Vratsa.
+Martin Dichev (Мартин Дичев; born 22 August 2000) is a Bulgarian professional footballer who plays as a left-back for Pirin Blagoevgrad on loan from Botev Vratsa.

 Career

 Dichev began his career with Cherno More at the age of eight and progressed through the club's academy.

 In May 2020, Dichev returned to Cherno More, signing first professional contract in his career.
 He made his first team debut for the club in a 4–0 away win against Etar on 16 August 2020, coming on as a substitute for Viktor Popov.